Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

 where $\epsilon_0$ is the vacuum permittivity, $\epsilon_r$ is the relative dielectric constant, and $d$ is the distance from a gate to the sample.
-As the two valleys are decoupled in the single-electron level, we have $\rho(\bm{q})=\sum_{\xi}{\rho_{\xi}(\bm{q})}$, where $\rho_{\xi}(\bm{q})$ is the density operator of electron in valley $\xi$.
-In the presence of the CPL driving, the interaction remains as in the undriven case since it has the density-density form.
-Regarding the Floquet Hamiltonian, the interaction hence enters $H_{\rm eff}^{(0)}$ but does not alter $H_{\rm eff}^{(1)}$.
+The two valleys are decoupled at the single-electron level.
+Moreover, $ V(\bm{q})$ decays fast with increasing $|{\bm q}|$, so we neglect the intervalley scattering which requires large momentum transfer.
+Then we have conserved particle number in each valley and $\rho(\bm{q})=\sum_{\xi}{\rho_{\xi}(\bm{q})}$, where $\rho_{\xi}(\bm{q})$ is the density operator of electron in valley $\xi$.
+After the CPL driving is switched on, the interaction remains as in the undriven case since it has the density-density form.
+Therefore, regarding the Floquet Hamiltonian in the presence of the interaction, we need to add $\mathcal{H}_{\text{int}}$ to $H_{\rm eff}^{(0)}$ in Eq.~(\ref{eH_eff}), but $H_{\rm eff}^{(1)}$ is not altered.
 However, there is still a subtle thing: new terms could appear in $H_{\rm eff}^{(2)}$ due to the possible contribution from $[H_1,[\mathcal{H}_{\text{int}},H_{-1}]]$\ucite{anisimovas2015role}.
 Fortunately, after carefully calculating this commutator, we find it is exactly zero, as in driven TBG\ucite{hu2023floquet}.
-Therefore, the total many-body Floquet Hamiltonian truncated at the order of $1/\Omega^2$ for the valence bands includes the single-particle part shown in Eqs.~(\ref{eh_eff_sw_sim_main}) and (\ref{eH_eff_SW_tunneling_sim_main}), and the interaction part in Eq.~(\ref{eH_int}).
-In this work, we set $d=\SI{100}{\angstrom}$ and $\epsilon_r=10$, where signatures of FCIs at hole filling $\nu_h=2/3$ were found in numerical simulations of undriven tMoTe$_2$\ucite{yu2024fractional}.
+Then the total many-body Floquet Hamiltonian $\tilde{H}_{\rm eff}^{\rm mb}$ truncated at the order of $1/\Omega^2$ for the valence bands includes the single-particle part $\tilde{H}_{\rm eff}$ shown in Eqs.~(\ref{eh_eff_sw_sim_main}) and (\ref{eH_eff_SW_tunneling_sim_main}), and the interaction part $\mathcal{H}_{\text{int}}$ in Eq.~(\ref{eH_int}).